 Please note: The NEA recording on the external device is exactly the same as the standard recording on the main storage (at least as long as there is enough space on the device).
 The same recording algorithm is used for NEA as the main storage.
 This means when the NEA device is running out of space the oldest recordings will be overwritten.
-For a detailed description of how Observer manages recordings please refer to Operation of the dynamic storage management on page 1. on page 1.
+For a detailed description of how Observer manages recordings please refer to the Operation of the dynamic storage management section in the User Manual.